Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/docstrings.rst

         - TitForTat: [Axelrod1980]_
         """

-   Here,the info written under the Names section tells about the source of the TitforTat strategy.
+   Here, the info written under the Names section tells about the source of the TitforTat strategy.
    `[Axelrod1980]_` corresponds to the bibliographic item in `docs/reference/bibliography.rst`.
 If you are using a source